Aimarekin/Aimarekins-Spicetify-Extensions/copy-lyrics/README.md

 ![Demo](https://github.com/Aimarekin/Aimarekins-Spicetify-Extensions/blob/main/copy-lyrics/assets/demo.gif?raw=true)

 ## Installation
-With Spicetify Marketplace, or manually with the file dist/copy-lyrics.js
+With Spicetify Marketplace, install the "Copy Lyrics" extension.
+Or manually, by placing the file [dist/copy-lyrics.js](https://github.com/Aimarekin/Aimarekins-Spicetify-Extensions/blob/main/dist/copy-lyrics.js) in your Extensions folder, adding the extension to your config, and applying.
+[See how to install extensions manually](https://spicetify.app/docs/advanced-usage/extensions).

+## Theming
+If you are a theme developer, or would like to modify the aspect of this extension, you can modify the CSS rules applied by this extension.
+Head to [src/style.css](https://github.com/Aimarekin/Aimarekins-Spicetify-Extensions/blob/main/copy-lyrics/src/style.css) to see the applied CSS.

+Unfortunately, due to what's most likely errors with variable inheritance on the ::highlight() pseudo-element, the deselection animation after lyrics are copied can not be modified.

 ## Translating
 This extension is localized.
-See the files under loc.json to translate this extension into your language.
+You can add a message saying "Copied to clipboard!" in your language in the file [src/loc.json](https://github.com/Aimarekin/Aimarekins-Spicetify-Extensions/blob/main/copy-lyrics/src/loc.json)

+## Building
+This extension has been made with (Spicetify Creator)[https://spicetify.app/docs/development/spicetify-creator/].
+Run `npm run build-local` to compile it into Javascript.

 ---